First Essex: History

 The garage in Quayside is the main garage in Colchester.
 It was built in 2016 to replace the old garage on Queen Street, which was on the site of the Theatre Royal that burned down circa 1917.
 Buses were kept in the old Colchester Corporation tram shed at Magdalen Street after it was vacated by Network Colchester in 2006.
 This ceased in July 2009 when the yard next door was used instead, also previously occupied by Network Colchester.
 First had another Colchester site at Haven Road, which was mainly used for engineering.
 This has since been bought by a local company that is not transport orientated; in 2015, First demolished the old timber yard (its former use) and built a new bus garage.

 Until 1973, Eastern National had a one bus outstation at West Mersea, acquired from Primrose Bus Service in 1935.
 The building there survive, but, in 1979, it was heavily modified to become part of a new leisure centre.
 Service buses still terminate outside and locals still refer to it as West Mersea bus station.

 Until 1969, Eastern National also had a one bus outstation in Victoria Place, Brightlingsea.
 This was acquired with the business of Berry & Sons in 1937.

-First Essex in Colchester no longer operates the 99,100 or 106.